 We also all want to reach and serve more people.
 We want to inspire a growing audience.
 And we want our businesses to be profitable, so we can continue doing our wellness work in the world.
 These are where promotional posts come in.

-So, that’s how I’m going to “answer” the question: “How much of my blog should be promotional?”
+So, how much of your blog should be promotional?

-Your online content (a.k.a. “content marketing”) consists of your blog + newsletter + social media + advertising.
-Today I’m only talking about your blog.
+Your online “content marketing” consists of your: blog + newsletter + social media + advertising.

 So, let’s dive right into the first one; the “how”…